steadybit/docs-public/content/install-configure/70-configure-monitoring/40-prometheus.md

 That's all we need to react to the alerts provided by Prometheus.

 ### Usage
 Once Prometheus has been configured in the platform's settings, you can use the `Prometheus State Check` in an experiment.
-Detailed explanation can be found in [Learn / Monitoring / Prometheus](../../learn/40-integrate-monitoring/50-prometheus).
+Detailed explanation can be found in [Learn / Integrate Monitoring / Prometheus](../../learn/40-integrate-monitoring/50-prometheus).